 what to eat before blood test for life insurance

+What to learn how to pass the life insurance medical exam?
 We’ve put together a little “pre-exam diet” for you.
 Try to follow these tips beginning 1 week out for optimal results:

 - EAT: The week prior to your exam try to eat foods such as oatmeal, fish, nuts, and a variety of vegetables.
 Eat a light meal the day before your exam.